-In a review of the data presented between the period of July 2020 to April 2021, Probation received one hundred and forty-one (141) referrals for Runaway.
+In a review of the data presented between the period of July 2021 to April 2022, the Probation Department received one hundred and thirty-two (132) referrals for Runaway.
 As previously mentioned, youth who run away face new problems like not having money, food to eat, a safe place to sleep, or anyone to look out for them.
 Youth with no home and no money become desperate, doing anything to meet their basic needs.
 Because of this, they often find themselves in high-risk situations.
 The Probation Department recognizes the nexus between running away and committing future crimes.
-Measuring and interpreting this data assist the Probation Department in making informed decisions regarding the dedication of resources in the attempt to flatten the curve.
+Measuring and interpreting this data assists the Probation Department in making informed decisions regarding the dedication of resources in the attempt to flatten the curve.
+During the period between July 2021 and April 2022, the CBDPOs supervised seventy-three (73) through either conditional dismissal contracts or informal probation.